d7KrEoL/safp/README.md

 # San Andreas Flight Plan Reading Library for [moonloader](https://www.blast.hk/threads/13305/)
-This library allows you to read flight waypoints data from San Andreas Flight Plan (*.safp) files.
+This library allows you to read waypoints data from San Andreas Flight Plan (*.safp) files.

 ## Installation and use.
 To install library to your San Andreas game you need to place safp.lua file into your game directory -> moonloader -> lib